-To connect approximate reciprocity, a property expressed in terms of \textit{sums} of matrix entries, to Class $\pstar$, a concept associated with \textit{products} of matrices, we need the following lemmas that help relate matrix sums to matrix products.
+To connect approximate reciprocity, a property expressed in terms of \textit{sums} of matrix entries, to Class $\pstar$, a concept defined using \textit{products} of matrices, we need the following lemma that help relate matrix sums to matrix products.